-In the Japanese holiday season there can be a few extra routes available and note that in high seasons boats and even extra boats can be full; booking in advance is highly recommended.
+In the Japanese holiday season some extra routes may be available and note that during high season boats and even extra boats can be fully booked; booking in advance is highly recommended.

-Tokyo.
-All ships leave from the Takeshiba pier in downtown Tokyo.
-Nearest station is Hamamatsu-cho, served by two JR East lines: the circular Yamanote Line and Keihin-Tōhoku Line.
+Most ships leave from the Takeshiba pier in downtown Tokyo.
+The nearest station is Hamamatsu-cho, served by two JR East lines: the circular Yamanote Line and Keihin-Tōhoku Line.
 It is also the terminus of the Tokyo Monorail line to Haneda Airport.

 Getting to the pier is a 10-minute walk from the north-exit of the station.
 It is a modern complex with waiting hall and a restaurant.
-For more choice of meals you should better eat before arriving at the pier.
+For a wider variety of meals you better have something before arriving at the pier.